monalisaRenaissance/monalisa/docs/source/1_instalation.rst

 On Windows
 ----------

 To install git on *Windows*, go to the `git page <https://git-scm.com/downloads/win>`_, download the installer and run it.
-Then open a terminal.
-You can run a *powershell* terminal or the *command prompt* terminal.
-Just search for one of those two by typing *powershell* or *command prompt* in the text zone in the start menu.
-In order to check it Git is installed correclty, type in your terminal
+In order to check it Git is installed correclty, open a terminal and type the command

 .. code-block:: powershell